Breville Oracle Jet Review: Worth the Wait?

 Conical Burr Grinder

 Until fairly recently I was unaware that Breville had purchased Baratza in 2020.
-Which makes it seem strange that a Baratza grinder hadn’t yet shown up in a Breville espresso machine.
+Even though the Barista Touch Impress was equipped with a Baratza grinder.

-Well, the wait is almost over, because the Breville Oracle Jet is equipped with a brand new Baratza grinder.
+Like the Barista Touch Impress, the Breville Oracle Jet is equipped with a brand new Baratza grinder.
 Offering 45 grind adjustment settings, this grinder promises precision and control, which is very exciting.
 After all, Breville’s built-in grinders have always been somewhat of a weak link.

 Dosing and Tamping